gabrielmsidik/commodity-market-agent-simulator/experiments/baseline/README.md

 ## Overview

-This directory contains scripts to run 4 baseline experiments testing the causal impact of communication and price transparency on collusion.
+This directory contains ready-to-run scripts for 4 baseline experiments testing the causal impact of communication and price transparency on collusion.

+**All experiments now use configuration flags - no manual code edits required!** ✅

 ## Experimental Design